-- Appeals must include an academic plan signed by the Director of Student Success (for undergraduate students) or the Dean of the School of Humanities, Sciences and Education (for graduate students) detailing the requirements you must meet to ensure SAP standards are met by a specific time or to ensure you graduate.
+- Appeals must include an academic plan signed by the Director of Student Success (for undergraduate students), the Dean of the School of Humanities, Sciences, and Business, or the Dean of Education and Graduate Studies, detailing the requirements you must meet to ensure SAP standards are met by a specific time or to ensure you graduate.
 Appeals for length of eligibility should include the remaining classes needed to graduate and an anticipated graduation date.

 - Appeals also must include an explanation from you of why satisfactory progress was not made and what has changed that will make it possible to meet standards.
 Examples of acceptable extenuating circumstances include prolonged hospitalization during the academic year, death in the family during the academic year, change in work hours that conflicted with the class schedule during the academic year or other extenuating circumstances directly affecting academic performance.

 - If the Committee determines that justifiable evidence of extenuating circumstances exists, you may receive an extension of financial aid eligibility and be placed on financial aid probation.

 - During the probationary period, you must take at least 6 credit hours, complete 100% of the attempted hours, have at least a 2.0 semester GPA (undergraduate) or a 3.0 semester GPA (graduate) and follow the academic plan.
 If you do not meet these stipulations, you will be placed on financial aid suspension.
 (See Suspension for Failing to Meet Probationary Stipulations below.)

 - If you meet the probationary stipulations but have a minimum cumulative GPA or a completion rate that does not meet minimum requirements, you will remain on financial aid probation and must continue to meet probationary stipulations and follow the academic plan.